Muon $g-2$, dark matter, and neutrino mass explanations in a modular $A_4$ symmetry: Muon anomalous magnetic dipole moment, LFVs, and dark matter

-where $\chi$ is considered as complex, assuming that $m_\mu\ll m_\chi, M_E$, and approximation method is used to expand the relative velocity of the DM $v_{\rm rel}^2\sim 0.3$.
-The cross section should lie within the range of [1.78-1.97]$\times 10^{-9}$ GeV$^{-2}$ at 2$\sigma$ C.L. that leads to the correct relic density $\sim0.12$. {However, we will use more relaxed bound in our numerical analysis; $[1.5-2.5]\times 10^{-9}$ GeV$^{-2}$.} In DM direct detection, we expect that it would not give us so stringent bounds, since the $\chi$ does not directly couple to the quarks in SM at tree level.
-The same analysis has been studied in Ref.~\cite{Schmidt:2012yg}, however it was done at one-loop level. }
+where $\chi$ is considered as complex, assuming that $m_\mu\ll m_\chi, M_E$, and the approximation method is used to expand the relative velocity of the DM $v_{\rm rel}^2\sim 0.3$.
+The cross-section should lie within the range of [1.78-1.97]$\times 10^{-9}$ GeV$^{-2}$ at 2$\sigma$ C.L. that leads to the correct relic density $\Omega_{\rm DM} h^2 \sim0.12$.
+However, we will use a more relaxed bound in our numerical analysis; $[1.5-3.5]\times 10^{-9}$ GeV$^{-2}$.
+In DM direct detection, we expect that it would not give us so stringent bounds, since the $\chi$ does not directly couple to the quarks in SM at the tree level.
+The same analysis has been studied in Ref.~\cite{Schmidt:2012yg}, however, it was done at a one-loop level.